DomenicoPH/platformer-game-ts/SPRITE_MATH.md

     - math:               1536 / 24 = 64
     - each frame:         64 * 38 px

+    - idle Animation:       frames 0 to 8
     - Running Animation:    frames 11 to 16
+    - jumping Animation:    frames 17 to 23